edgelesssys/contrast/docs/docs/troubleshooting.md

 A common error, as in this example, is that the container creation was blocked by the policy.
-Potential reasons are a modification of the deployment YAML without updating the policies afterwards, or a version mismatch between Contrast components.
+Potential reasons are a modification of the deployment YAML without updating the policies afterward, or a version mismatch between Contrast components.

 ### Regenerating the policies